|Subscribe | What is RSS|

 1:30 pm – 5:00 pm, Daily.

-Explore the history of "mill girls" and immigrants in a Boott Mills boardinghouse.
+Explore the history of mill girls and the legacy of immigrants in a Boott Mills boardinghouse.
 The Mill Girls & Immigrants Exhibit, located in the Mogan Cultural Center, tells the human story of the Industrial Revolution by concentrating on the working people of Lowell.
 Free admission.

-Historic replica trolleys operate daily carrying visitors and students from the Visitor Center to the Boott Mills.
-Schedules vary; please check for the trolley schedule at the Visitor Center Desk.
+It’s the 30th anniversary of historic replica trolleys in downtown Lowell operating daily carrying visitors and students from the Visitor Center to the Boott Mills.
+Schedules vary, so please check for the trolley schedule at the Visitor Center Desk or trolley stops throughout town.
 Free.